rrchoir/11ty-rrchoir/songs/solidarity-forever.md

 *\[Chorus]*

-It is we who plowed the prairies; built the cities where they trade;\
+It is we who rig the lighting; built the sets for all the plays;\
-Dug the mines and built the workshops, endless miles of railroad laid;\
+Learned our lines and built the workshops, endless miles of cable laid;\
 Now we stand outcast and starving midst the wonders we have made;\
 But the union makes us strong